 We are a holding company and our principal asset is our ownership of 68.2% of the outstanding LLC Units (as of December 31, 2022), exclusive of unvested LLC Units.
 We have no independent means of generating revenue.
-We anticipate that Definitive OpCo will continue to be treated as a partnership for U.S. federal and applicable state and local income tax purposes and, as such, will generally not be subject to entity-level U.S. federal and applicable state and local income tax purposes and, as such, will generally not be subject to entity-level U.S. federal and applicable state and local income tax purposes and, as such, will generally not be subject to entity-level U.S. federal and applicable state and local income tax.
+We anticipate that Definitive OpCo will continue to be treated as a partnership for U.S. federal and applicable state and local income tax purposes and, as such, will generally not be subject to entity-level U.S. federal and applicable state and local income tax.
 Instead, the taxable income of Definitive OpCo is allocated among its members, including us.
 Accordingly, we incur income taxes on our allocable share of any taxable income of Definitive OpCo.
 We also incur expenses related to our operations, and have obligations to make payments under the Tax Receivable Agreement.
 As the sole managing member of Definitive OpCo, we intend to cause Definitive OpCo to make distributions to the holders of LLC Units in amounts sufficient to (i) cover all of the income taxes payable by holders of LLC Units (including us) on such holders' respective allocable shares of the taxable income of Definitive OpCo, (ii) allow us to make any payments required under the Tax Receivable Agreement, (iii) fund dividends to our stockholders in accordance with our dividend policy, to the extent that our board of directors declares such dividends and (iv) pay our expenses.